Lucid dreaming lets you make use of the dream state that comes to you every night to have a stimulating reality.

 This is the lucid dreaming “application” that we are weighing and dissecting in this article.
 We are looking at the theories that back it up, the scientific evidence, as well as ways in which the average lucid dreaming enthusiast can perhaps use it as part of his/her sports training.

-The Great Promise of Lucid Dreaming
+The Great Promise of Lucid Dreaming for Athletes

 The most exciting promise of lucid dreaming is that its practitioners can use it to generate benefits for their waking lives.
 People have used lucid dreaming to improve their concentration and consciousness while promoting mental and emotional healing.
 Some have even managed to heal physical ailments through the power of dreams.